chentianran/chentianran.github.io/teaching/calc3/index.markdown

   - Reading is an important component in our learning process.
   - Reading assignment are listed in the course schedule (to be finished __before__ class)
+  - Complete reading tests (see our course Blackboard)
 * Participate!
   - You are not a passive note-taking robot
   - Let's think together!
-  - Participate in in-class discussion (your participation will be graded)
+  - Participate in in-class discussion
-  - Participate in online   discussion (your participation will be graded)
+  - Participate in online   discussion
 * Tell yourself that it is okay to not know the correct answer
   - ...well, as long as you are actively trying to figure out the answers
   - the process of the trying to figure out the answer is the important part.